wso2-attic/ballerina-integrator/README.md

 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc.
 However, observability is disabled by default via configuration.
-Observability can be enabled by adding following configurations to `ballerina.conf` file in `service-composition/guide/`.
+Observability can be enabled by adding following configurations to `ballerina.conf` file and starting the ballerina service using it.

 ```ballerina
 [b7a.observability]